 Biochemist - turned photographer - turned cinematographer.
-Michael started shooting portraits for magazines like Esquire, Wired, Vogue and Cosmopolitan before heading over to Pulse Films London as a production assistant.
-From there he moved towards film as a cinematographer and now shoots short films, fashion films, branded content pieces and commercials.
+Michael started shooting portraits for magazines like Esquire, Wired, Vogue and Cosmopolitan before moving towards the film world as a cinematographer.

-The same month he was also asked to do a TED Talk in Athens.
-The talk titled ‘The Art of Saying Yes’ can be viewed here.
+His TED Talk in Athens titled ‘The Art of Saying Yes’ can be viewed here.

 Benjamin Cleary, Edward Watts, Oliver Goodrum, Ed Perkins, Simon Eustace, Alvaro Ramirez, Ollie Wolfe, Luc Coifatt, Guy Soulsby, Savvas Stavrou